-Marvellous mums: Professor Carol Fuller and Dr Maria Danos’s research looks at how confidence and attitudes are internalised in people’s self identity and how this affects aspirations and ambitions.
+Marvellous Mums: Professor Carol Fuller and Dr Maria Kambouri’s research looks at how confidence and attitudes are internalised in people’s self identity and how this affects aspirations and ambitions.
 They explore ways in which this can be re-framed by promoting change from within the person as opposed to simply telling them what they need to change.

 In partnership with international companies, their Marvellous Mums project worked with a group of 15 mums from Reading on a 10-week programme to boost confidence through setting goals, focusing on skills and self reflection.
 The aim is to raise aspirations of both mums and their children, whose confidence and aspirations are supported by parents.

 The site offers free on-line resources, including the world’s largest database of over 500 recommendations for mathematical stories, book reviews and lesson ideas.
-It has been used by more than 54,000 teachers and parents.
+It has been used by more than 160,000 teachers and parents from over 200 countries.